atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 / %
 '.
 235'
 So ptiblickly insulced.
-To increase; their confusion, the Lady who accorn ^ panied Lady Lumley happened to have seen Mrs. Selby in a milliner’s shop, by accident'; and having also heard that ' Lady Lumley had been at her rout xkc night before, she Said to her — “I thought your Ladyship knew Mrs. Selby." i
+To increase; their confusion, the Lady who accorn ^ panied Lady Lumley happened to have seen Mrs. Selby in a milliner’s shop, by accident'; and having also heard that ' Lady Lumley had been at her rout xkc night before, she Said to her — I thought your Ladyship knew Mrs. Selby." i
 V * ■
 ■ ^ ^. ■ ■ -
 *
-“Oh — no, " — replied she : “I never know such people anywhere but at “home; " — and continued to negle<st; them during the rest of the evening.
+Oh — no, " — replied she : I never know such people anywhere but at home; " — and continued to negle<st; them during the rest of the evening.
 Lady lumley’s behaviour to Mrs. Selby occasioned a great dealof whispering among her companions, and she was herself additionally chagrined, as - well as her daughters, to see, upon their looking down into the pit, not knowing
 • in.avhat direction to throw their embarrassed